Candidates running for President have two options for gaining ballot access in South Carolina:

 Seeking a Party's Nomination

-- You must file with the state organization of one of the nine certified political parties in the state.
+- You must file with the state organization of one of the certified political parties in the state.

 - Some parties may hold Presidential Preference Primaries.
 Filing processes, filing fees, and primary dates are set by the party and may differ from party to party and from year to year.

 - For more information, contact the appropriate political party.

 - The petition must contain the valid signatures of 10,000 active, registered South Carolina voters.

 - The petition must be filed with the State Election Commission not later than noon, July 15, of the General Election year.
 If July 15 falls on a Saturday or Sunday, not later than noon the following Monday for access to the November General Election ballot.

 - The petition must be in a form prescribed in S.C.
 Code of Laws Section 7-11-80.